-However, there is evidence that diet during pregnancy can also influence a child's future waistline, such as through changes to DNA.'Signal to the pup'
+However, there is evidence that diet during pregnancy can also influence a child's future waistline, such as through changes to DNA.

 The latest foray into the field, published in the journal Cell, shows the structure of the brain itself may be changed.

 The experiments on mice showed that mothers on a high-fat diet had pups with an altered hypothalamus, a part of the brain important for regulating metabolism.

 These mouse pups were more likely to become overweight and develop type 2 diabetes than the pups of mothers given a normal diet.